geopm/geopm/integration/experiment/frequency_sweep/README.md

   - `--step-frequency`: the step size in hertz between settings for the sweep.

+  - `--run-max-turbo`: executes an additional run with max turbo frequency as the limit.

 ## Analysis Scripts to Produce Summary Tables and Visualizations

 #### `gen_region_summary.py`: